Indian rummy game complete guide

 There is a fixed Buy-In to participate in the game, and the prize pool is formed accordingly.
 If 6 players are playing the game and join a Pool rummy with a ₹10 Buy-In, the prize pool of the game would be ₹60.
 The winner will take the entire prize pool of ₹60 - platform charge.

-Indian Rummy Tournaments on RummyCulture
+Indian rummy tournaments on RummyCulture

 For those who wish to take part in tournaments every day, RummyCulture provides the option to win from a big prize pool on a daily basis.